IDITORS/learngit/readme.txt

-git is a version control systerm git is free software
+git is a distributied version control systerm git is free software distributied under the GPL